 The area called St. Claude’s Corridor is one of the city’s oldest, with lots of architectural beauties that survived Katrina.
 Today, it’s one of the most vibrant places for the bohemian minded, with the New Orleans Healing Center offering everything from a food co-op to vintage clothing to a Middle Eastern cafe to an interfaith center.
 Dancing Grounds provides classes in belly dancing, traditional African dance, and queer-friendly Pilates.
 For local musicians, poetry slams, and comedy shows, head to Hi-Ho Lounge and Siberia.

-Three centuries of death, disease, war, pestilence, love gone wrong, and murder have given the city goose-bump-inducing tales of unexplained phenomena.
-Take the evening Ghosts, Legends and Lore walking tour with Strange True Tours, and hear why New Orleans is the most haunted city in America.
-Looking for more tales from beyond the grave?
-Join the City of the Dead walking tour of the famous St. Louis #1 Cemetery, paying homage to famous New Orleanians such as the Voodoo Queen, Marie Laveau.
+Three centuries of death, disease, war, pestilence, love gone wrong and murder have given the city goose-bump-inducing tales of unexplained phenomena.
+Dare to join a ghost walking tour and hear why New Orleans is the most haunted city in America, along with an in-depth look into famous New Orleanians such as the Voodoo Queen, Marie Laveau.

 As the largest reptiles in North America, alligators can reach 15 feet in length.
 They thrive in places such as marshes, swamps, and bayous, and can sprint up to 35mph.
-Instead of leaving your next encounter to chance, plan a more controlled visit at the Insta-Gator Ranch and Hatchery.
-You’ll learn about the farm’s efforts to conserve the American alligator and to preserve the Louisiana wetlands.
-They have over 2,000 gators, so you’ll be able to view various ages and sizes from protected walkways.
-Check out the baby alligator touch pool to get up close and personal.
+Instead of leaving your next encounter to chance, plan a more controlled visit with a Honey Island Swamp Day Tour.
+You’ll learn about efforts to conserve the American alligator and to preserve the Louisiana wetlands from the comfort of a 22-passenger boat.
+Be prepared to run into alligators, raccoons, wild boars, turtles, snakes, and many birds—all native to the area.

-8. Dig into the best fried chicken in New Orleans, thanks to Princess Tiana.
+8. Dig into the best fried chicken—thanks to Princess Tiana

-In 2014, NOLA.com and the Times-Picayune named the fried chicken at Dooky Chase’s Restaurant the best in the city.
+NOLA.com and the Times-Picayune has named the fried chicken at Dooky Chase’s Restaurant the best in the city.
 But Dooky Chase is respected for much more than its golden, crispy-on-the-outside, moist-on-the-inside, food-coma-inducing dish.
-Executive Chef Leah Chase, called the “Queen of Creole Cuisine,” has fed Quincy Jones, Jesse Jackson, Duke Ellington, Thurgood Marshall, James Baldwin, Ray Charles, Presidents George W. Bush and Barack Obama, and countless other entertainers and leaders.
-And Disney fans can learn more about how Leah Chase is the inspiration behind the character Tiana in The Princess and the Frog.
+Executive Chef Leah Chase, called the “Queen of Creole Cuisine,” has fed Quincy Jones, Jesse Jackson, Duke Ellington, Thurgood Marshall, James Baldwin, Ray Charles, presidents George W. Bush and Barack Obama, and countless other entertainers and leaders.
+And Disney fans can learn more about how Chase is the inspiration behind the character Tiana in The Princess and the Frog.

-Why can’t you refer to a beignet as a donut?
+Why can’t we refer to a beignet as a doughnut?
 What’s the signature olive salad that distinguishes a muffuletta from just another sandwich?
 What’s the difference between Cajun and Creole cuisine?
-Tastebud Tours features walking tours with pit stops at places such as Café Beignet, Johnny’s Po-Boy, and the Royal House Oyster Bar while local food historians bring to life the stories behind the eats.
+Take a New Orleans Food History Tour with pit stops at classic Creole restaurants, neighborhood sandwich shops, hot sauce bars, artisanal candy stores and more while local food historians bring to life the stories behind the eats.
 The leisurely walking pace may not burn all of the calories you consume, but at least you’ll be able to justify one more praline.

 After you’ve had your fill of gumbo, jambalaya, shrimp etouffee, and all of the other dishes that make New Orleans one of the best places in the US to eat, take your taste buds on a different journey.
 The Audubon Butterfly Garden and Insectarium is the largest museum dedicated to insects in North America.
 You can explore the critters of a Louisiana swamp or see thousands of butterflies in an Asian garden.
 Then, experience insects at a deeper level by visiting Bug Appetit, where you can sample from a buffet of edible creepy crawlies.
 Six-legged salsa and chocolate chip cookies, anyone?